Fabien Brau-Boirie

-Fabien Brau-Boirie (born 19 December 2005) is a French rugby union player who plays as a center for the Pau in the Top 14 and the France national under-20 rugby union team.
+Fabien Brau-Boirie (born 19 December 2005) is a French rugby union player who plays as a center for the Pau in the Top 14 and the French national team.

 Playing career

 Early life

 Fabien Brau-Boirie was born in Narbonne and grew up in the Pays des Coteaux region of Bigorre.
 He began playing rugby at the age of 6, joining ES Coteaux de l'Arrêt, a rugby union club where his family was heavily involved.
 His uncle, Alain Brau, was the founder of the club.

 In 2018, he moved to Stado Tarbes Pyrénées Rugby, continuing his development in the junior ranks.
 He captained the club's junior Crabos team and led them to victory in the Challenge Elite Crabos, defeating US Montauban 31–10.

 Brau-Boirie made his debut for the France national under-18 rugby union team in February 2023.
 Later that year, in June, he moved to Béarn to join Section Paloise's academy through a partnership between both clubs.

 At 17, Brau-Boirie participated in the 2023 Supersevens tournament with Section Paloise, making him the youngest player in the team.
 Although Section Paloise reached the final, they lost to the French Barbarians.
 In January 2024, at just 18 years old, Brau-Boirie was promoted to the France national under-20 rugby union team, preparing for the 2024 Six Nations U20 Championship.
 He played in four out of five matches of the tournament, scoring a try in the match against Italy.
 His performances were strong, even as he continued to gain experience at the highest youth level.

 In June 2024, Brau-Boirie was selected to play in the 2024 World Rugby U20 Championship.
 He scored a try in France's opening victory over Spain (49–12), and played a key role throughout the competition, helping the team reach the final.
 Despite their efforts, the French team was defeated by England, missing out on a fourth consecutive U20 World Cup title.